timveil/bloviate/README.md

         .generate();
 ```

 Here we create a `List` of `ColumnDefinition` objects which define the columns in our flat file.
 In addition to the column definitions, the `FlatFileGenerator` is provided an output path where the generated file will be placed once the `generate()` method completes.
 By default, `FlatFileGenerator` will create a "comma separated" or CSV file.
-To generate another type of file, simply pass different `FileDefinition` to the `FlatFileGenerator` via the `.output(...)` method.
+To generate another type of file, simply pass a different `FileDefinition` to the `FlatFileGenerator` via the `.output(...)` method.
 For example, the
 following creates a "tab" delimited file.

 ```java